 Indicator SD4.
-Planning permission granted and refused for development mulcator in C1 and C2 floodplain areas during the year.
+Planning permission granted and refused for development indicator in C1 and C2 floodplain areas during the year.

-Number of residential units (and also hectares of non-residential units) that DID NOT meet all TAN 15 tests which were GRANTED permission Authority's data 2 residential units (Oha non-residential units)
+Number of residential units (and also hectares of non-residential units) which were GRANTED

+permission

+Authority's data Residential C=19

+Non- Residential C1 = 0.30 and C2 =7.73